Skip to content

 • Shared business logic

 Wireup is framework-agnostic.
-Share the service layer between your web application and other interfaces, such as a CLI.
+Share the service layer between web applications and other interfaces, such as a CLI.

 Initialize the integration